Lakeville, Massachusetts: King Philip's War

-18th Century to present
+18th century to present

-The first recorded non-native settlement of Lakeville was in 1705 by a man named Peirce, 'whose descendants are very numerous.'
+The first recorded non-native settlement of Lakeville was in 1705 by a man named Peirce, "whose descendants are very numerous."
 Lakeville was settled on a larger scale in 1717 as a western parish of Middleborough.
 It was incorporated as a separate town in 1853.
-One notable resident from Lakeville who fought in the American Revolution, was a Wampanoag man named Benjamin Simonds, who was an aide-de-camp to George Washington at Valley Forge, who died in either 1831 or 1836.
-He was likely apart of one of the two militias from Lakeville, the Pond Militia Company or the Beech Woods Company of Minutemen.
+One notable resident from Lakeville who fought in the American Revolution was a Wampanoag man named Benjamin Simonds, who was an aide-de-camp to George Washington at Valley Forge, who died in either 1831 or 1836.
+He was likely a part of one of the two militias from Lakeville, the Pond Militia Company or the Beech Woods Company of Minutemen.
 They were combined into Middleborough's Fourth Company of Foot, in which he served.
 He ended up becoming a local celebrity, both because of his service and because he was the last fully Wampanoag person to live on Assawompset Pond.

-91 men from Lakeville served in the American Civil War, 85 in the army and 6 in the navy.
-3 churches have been built in the town, the first in 1725, the second in 1751 and the third one in 1835.
+Ninety-one men from Lakeville served in the American Civil War, eighty-five in the army and six in the navy.
+Three churches have been built in the town, the first in 1725, the second in 1751 and the third one in 1835.
 Ocean Spray is headquartered in Lakeville.